iMerica/dj-rest-auth/docs/disclosure.rst

 - Keep it legal.
 - Respect everyone's privacy.
-- Contact the core maintainer(s) immediately if you discover a serious security vulnerability (imichael@pm.me for now).
+- Contact the core maintainer(s) immediately if you discover a serious security vulnerability (security@jazzband.co).